 - f.
 Taxes and Treatment of Qualified Rollover Contributions.
 The rollover and direct rollover contribution amounts from an eligible retirement plan are referred to as "qualified rollover contributions."
 The taxable portion that is rolled or directly rolled over to a Roth IRA is subject to federal income tax.
-The 10 percent early-distribution penalty tax does not apply to these taxable amounts.
-However, if the taxable portion of the qualified rollover contribution is distributed from the Roth IRA within five years and an exception does not apply, the 10 percent penalty tax would apply in this later year.
+The 10 percent early-distribution additional tax does not apply to these taxable amounts.
+However, if the taxable portion of the qualified rollover contribution is distributed from the Roth IRA within five years and an exception does not apply, the 10 percent additional tax would apply in this later year.
 With respect to subsequent distributions from this Roth IRA that are nonqualified distributions, the qualified rollover contribution amount is considered as part of the nontaxable conversion category for purposes of the ordering rules. - g.
 Rollover or Direct Rollover of Designated Roth Account Assets.
 Rollovers of designated Roth account assets to a Roth IRA are not taxable.
 The plan administrator will inform you if the distribution amount from the designated Roth account is qualified or nonqualified.
 Qualified distributions rolled over from designated Roth accounts are considered regular contributions for the Roth IRA "nonqualified distribution" ordering rules.
 The earnings portion of nonqualified distributions rolled over from designated Roth accounts is considered earnings for the Roth IRA ordering rules while the remainder is considered a regular contribution. - 3.
 Rollover of Military Death Gratuity.
 If a person serving in the military dies from injuries received in such service and you are the beneficiary of either a military death gratuity or an amount under a Servicemembers Group Life Insurance (SGLI) program for such person, you may roll over part or all of these amounts to a Roth IRA.
 If the death occurred on or after June 17, 2008, the rollover contribution must be completed within one year of when each amount was received.
-These contributions are qualified rollover contributions.
-Roth IRA Distributions.
-You, or after your death your beneficiary, may take a Roth IRA distribution at any time.
-Income and penalty taxes may be avoided by taking qualified distributions. - 1.
-Five-Year Holding Period.
-The five-year holding period begins with the earlier of the first year for which you made any regular Roth IRA contribution, the first year in which you made a conversion from a traditional IRA to any Roth IRA, the first year of a rollover or direct rollover of designated Roth account assets to any Roth IRA, the first year of a rollover or direct rollover of ERP assets to any Roth IRA, the first year of a qualified distribution repayment to any Roth IRA, or the first year of any other contribution treated as a qualified rollover contribution. - Qualified Distributions.
-A qualified distribution is a distribution which is made after the expiration of the five-year holding period and as the result of certain events.
-The events which will create a qualified distribution after the expiration of the five-year holding period are as follows: - a.
-Distributions made on or after the date on which you attain age 59 1/2; - b.
-Distributions made to your beneficiary after your death; - c.
-Distributions attributable to you being disabled; and - d.
-Qualified first-time homebuyer distributions. - distribution is not a qualified distribution, any earnings you withdraw from your Roth IRA will be included in your gross income for federal income tax purposes.
-Additionally, for each conversion or qualified rollover completed while you are younger than age 59 1/2, a separate five-year holding period will be applied solely for determining if you owe a 10 percent early-distribution penalty.
-The ordering rules for Roth IRAs determine what portion of your distribution will be subject to income and penalty taxes.
-The ordering rules, which take into account all of your Roth IRAs, state that you are deemed to take your Roth IRA asset types in the following order: (1) all regular or annual contributions and amounts treated as such, (2) conversion and
+These contributions are qualified rollover contributions. - 4.
+Direct Rollover from a Qualified Tuition Program.
+Certain assets in a 529 qualified tuition program account maintained for at least 15 years for a designated beneficiary may be directly rolled over on a tax-free basis to a Roth IRA maintained for the benefit of the designated beneficiary.
+The rollover is subject to the limits on annual regular Roth IRA contributions but not the MAGI limitations, and the requirement that the Roth IRA owner has includible compensation at least equal to the amount of the rollover.
+Permitted rollovers are limited to the aggregate amount of contributions to the account and any earnings and excluding such amounts during the 5-year period ending on the date of the rollover.
+There is a lifetime limit of \$35,000 for these rollovers.